fitnr/get-tiger/README.md

 OUTPUT_FIELDS= B08101_025 / B08101_001 AS TransiteCommutePct,
 ```

-Note that in the expression, the `E` is dropped from the variable names, a limitation of the DBF format.
+Note that in the expression, the `E` is dropped from the variable names.
+This is due to a limitation of the Shape format - only the first 10 letters of field names are used.
 Also, the expression must end in a comma.

 Another example:
 ```